Lamotrigine use while Breastfeeding

 Thirty infants whose mothers were taking lamotrigine were followed during breastfeeding.
 None of the infants developed a rash.
 Among infants who were monitored by laboratory testing, no abnormalities in liver tests, electrolytes (n = 10) or hematocrits (n = 8) were noted.
 Elevated platelet counts were observed in 7 of 8 infants tested (average age 3.8 weeks, range 2 to 10 weeks), with no adverse clinical effects.

-A mother was taking 875 mg of lamotrigine daily at term and her dose was slowly reduced by 25 mg/day at weekly intervals beginning 2 weeks postpartum.
+A mother was taking 875 mg of lamotrigine daily at term and her dosage was slowly reduced by 25 mg daily at weekly intervals beginning 2 weeks postpartum.
 Her infant was fully breastfed and on day 16 postpartum while she was taking 850 mg daily, the infant experienced a severe apneic episode requiring cardiac compressions to maintain perfusion and was responsive only to painful stimuli.
 The infant's mother was taking a high dosage and had extensive drug excretion into breastmilk, and the infant's serum concentration was at the high end of the therapeutic range for children, but the fact that no adverse effects had occurred prior to day 16 could not be explained.
 Lamotrigine was assessed to be the probable causes of the apneic episode.

 Three women with bipolar disorder breastfed their infants during pregnancy and breastfeeding.
 One took 50 mg daily at term and increased her dose to 200 mg within one month.
 She reportedly breastfed her infant exclusively for 12 months.
 An unrelated infant rash occurred at 4 months of age, but the infant's growth and development were normal at 18 months of age.
 Another woman took lamotrigine 250 mg daily while she breastfed (extent not stated) her infant for several weeks.
 The infant's growth and development were normal at 18 months of age.
 The third mother also took 250 mg daily while breastfeeding (extent not stated) for at least 15 months.
 At 4 months of age, the infant developed a rash on the neck that resolved spontaneously; the infant's growth and development were normal at 15 months of age.